praharsh05/Duelyst2-card-game/README.md

 # Duelyst 2
-This is a backend developed for a tactical card game application in Java as part of the MSc Group project at the University of Glasgow
+This project encompassed the development of backend logic for a tactical card game in Java as part of the MSc Group project at the University of Glasgow.

 ## Installation

+This game requires Java 11 to run.

 ## Playing the Game